 - Identify the problem.
 This is not always easy to do, but the first step to healing is to identify what you are struggling to cope with.
 Was there a precipitating event that contributed to you thinking about therapy?
 Do you have concerns about your behavior, or have other people expressed concern about some ways you have been acting?
-How long have you been suffering?
+How long have you been feeling this way?
 If you do not fully understand what is bothering you, or if you feel you need assistance with articulating the issue, do not let this stop you from seeking help.
-A therapist can likely help you to ask the right questions to get at what is troubling you.
+A good therapist can likely help you to ask the right questions to get at what is troubling you.

 - Consider the best form of therapy for you.
 As the field of mental health counseling grows there are more options emerging in how you get the help you need.
 Many choose a traditional form of therapy, in which they meet with their mental health counselor in person, usually once a week to start.
 Others may prefer to attend a facility that offers health services like individual, group, and couples counseling.
 It is also an option to receive online therapy, which is particularly useful for those who do not have the means to meet in person or are hesitant to sit face to face with a counselor.
 If you have private health insurance or Medicare/Medicaid, there are likely therapists who work with your insurer to provide affordable health care.
 If you are paying out of pocket for therapy, there are therapists who usually set fees on a sliding, income-based scale.
 Online therapy will likely be the most affordable kind of counseling if you are paying out of pocket.